 2 Corinthians 4:2 “But we have renounced the hidden things of shame, not walking in craftiness nor handling the word of God deceitfully, but by manifestation of the truth commending ourselves to every man’s conscience in the sight of God.”

-What are those things that you hold onto?
+What are the things that you hold onto?

-I knew a young man who was in a program called Set Free who I watched being transformed by the power of God.
-His past was difficult to say the least, the examples he had in his life were filled with people who couldn’t handle themselves, let alone teaching godlike morality to their children.
+I knew a young man who I once watched being transformed by the power of God.
+His past was difficult to say the least since the family in his life were filled with people who couldn’t handle themselves, let alone teach godly morality to their children.

 As He submitted to the work of the Spirit of God in His life, I watched him change from a man who was under the weight of this world to one experiencing the joy and freedom that is found only in Christ.

-The reason why I mention this young man, who has since died and gone on to be with his Savior, is the struggle he had with shame.
-Many times I talked with Him about His struggle with accepting the forgiveness that Jesus said He purchased for him.
-His response was always how hard it was to see how God could just forgive and forget his past.
+This young man, who has since died and gone on to be with the Savior, struggled with shame.
+Many times I would talk with Him about His struggle of accepting the forgiveness that Jesus purchased for him.
+His response was often how hard it was to see how God could forgive and forget his past.
 He felt like he had done too much wrong, he had hurt too many people, and his life was not worth redeeming.

 Isaiah 44:22 “I have blotted out, like a thick cloud, your transgressions, And like a cloud, your sins.
 Return to Me, for I have redeemed you.”

-What is it about shame that is so difficult to move out of?
+What is it about shame that is so difficult to release?

-Shame is likened in the Hebrew as if you were walking about naked in public.
+Shame is comparative in the Hebrew language to someone walking about naked in public.
 Some people embrace this, to their shame.
 They disgrace themselves and don’t even realize it.
-That is the meaning of ignominy—-public disgrace.

-Many people don’t recognize what is shameful and what is not.
+Many people don’t understand what is shameful and what is not.

 Philippians 3:19 “whose end is destruction, whose god is their belly, and whose glory is in their shame—who set their mind on earthly things.”

-The focus of those who glory in their shame is that of the world.
-These people are more determined to express their individuality or show people they don’t care about what others think or in how they are actually perceived.
+The focus of those who glory in their shame are the people who are determined to express their individuality or show others they don’t care about what others think or how they are actually perceived.

 There are parades during Mardi Gras that attempt to flaunt hedonism, sexuality and substance abuse.
 There are gay parades where the revelers flaunt their sin, expose their corruption, and embrace debauchery.
-College students will drink like there is no tomorrow, embarrass themselves and wake up hung over.
-Nudist camps, bicycle tours, and to top it all off, Burning Man that happens every year in the Nevada dessert.
+College students will drink like there is no tomorrow, embarrass themselves and wake up hungover.
+Nudist camps, bicycle tours, and to top it all off, Burning Man festivals that happens every year in the Nevada desert.
 There seems to be no end to the ways people find to abase themselves and every year American society seems to embrace it more.